hkevin01/FLL-SIM/docs/project_plan.md

 2. **Q2 2026:** Educational platform with AI integration (Version 1.0)
 3. **Q4 2026:** Enterprise platform with commercial features (Version 2.0)

+### 🛠️ Code Quality Commitment
+- All code is being refactored for modularity, maintainability, and clarity.
+- Adherence to best practices: PEP8, clear docstrings, separation of concerns, reusable components.
+- Regular refactoring sprints to improve efficiency and readability.
+- Comprehensive documentation for all public APIs, modules, and user-facing features.
+- Automated code quality checks and >90% test coverage requirement.
+- Technical debt tracked and addressed in each phase.

 ### 💡 Innovation Highlights
 - First comprehensive FLL simulator with professional GUI
 - Advanced physics simulation with realistic sensor modeling